COPPER JEWELRY CARE TIPS

 TIPS ON CARING FOR YOUR COPPER JEWELRY

-Copper always develops a patina, much like sterling silver, but faster and darker, especially in the presence of heat, sunlight, sweat, swimming pools and chlorine water, chemicals and cosmetics.
+Copper is highly reactive and always develops a patina, much like sterling silver, but faster and darker, especially in the presence of acids, heat, sunlight, sweat, swimming pools and chlorine water, chemicals and cosmetics.
 Remove copper jewelry before bathing, swimming, doing dishes, putting on lotion or makeup.
 The best way to bring back luster to any piece of jewelry is to use a jewelry polishing cloth that can be easily purchased at my store, most jewelry stores, online, and at many drugstores.
 A jewelry polishing cloth can last for years.

 - Do not expose copper jewelry (especially patinated copper jewelry) to water or any type of solvent - take off jewelry before washing dishes